turboLJY/CapsGNN-Review-Generation/README.md

 - Anaconda3

 # Datasets

-Our datasets, including Amazon Book, Electronic and IMDB movie, can be downloaded through [this link](https://drive.google.com/drive/folders/1xvAkWs8JXKRigMH68mK2zbhoqzvfcvou?usp=sharing).
+Our review datasets, including Amazon Book, Electronic and IMDB movie, can be downloaded from [Amazon Review](http://jmcauley.ucsd.edu/data/amazon/links.html) and crawled from [IMDB](https://www.imdb.com/).
+In addition, the entity-item linkage can be accessed from [KB4Rec](https://github.com/RUCAIBox/KB4Rec).
+Note that, to crawling the IMDB review, we first take the linked items in KB4Rec as spider seeds, and then crawl their corresponding review text.

+Finally, the review text (labelled with entities) in three domains can be downloaded through [this link](https://drive.google.com/drive/folders/1xvAkWs8JXKRigMH68mK2zbhoqzvfcvou?usp=sharing).
 The following table presents the statistics of our datasets after preprocessing.

 | Datasets  | | Electronic | Book | Movie |
 |:----:|:----|---------:|----:|----:|